 Managing for Excellence - Our Approach to Performance Management

-Our process is simple and is underpinned by our principles.
-It’s designed to consider wellbeing and work-life balance needs and provide continuous support and learning.
+Our process is simple and is designed to consider wellbeing and work-life balance needs and provide continuous support and learning.

-For colleagues, here's what you need to do
+For colleagues, here's what you need to know:

 Use coaching in 1:1 conversations.
-Have a look at our model and list of coaching questions
+Have a look at the OSCAR model.

 How do we do this?